nwestbury/CopyEverythingDesktopClient/README.md

 # Copy Everything Desktop Client

-This README how to run this file.
+This README explains how to run this project.

 ## Prerequisites